Like any other state in the United States, Georgia has several obscure traffic laws that you may not be aware of. If you live in...

 For wrongful death claims and survival claims, the statute of limitations is two years in the state of Georgia.
 Every state has their own laws regarding time limits, so it is important to find out the requirements in your state so you can bring your case in a timely manner.
 If you miss the time window, you may not be able to file your claim.

 Wrongful death of a family member or a loved one is something that no one should have to experience.
-If you need to hold someone accountable for the death, an Atlanta wrongful death lawyer can help you fight for the compensation that you deserve.
+If you need to hold someone accountable for the death, a wrongful death lawyer can help you fight for the compensation that you deserve.